 ETL is an abbreviation of the three words Extract, Transform and Load.
 It is an ETL process to extract data, mostly from different types of systems, transform it into a structure that’s more appropriate for reporting and analysis and finally load it into the database and or cube(s).
-The figure below displays these ETL steps.
-Learn more and order the ETL Tools & Data Integration Survey 2014 or follow the unique Business Intelligence training which can help you to understand all aspects of Business Intelligence and Data Integration.

-ETL – Extract from source
+1. Extract from source

-ETL – Transform the data
+2. Transform the data

 |In this step we extract data from different internal and external sources, structured and/or unstructured.
 Plain queries are sent to the source systems, using native connections, message queuing, ODBC or OLE-DB middleware.
 The data will be put in a so-called Staging Area (SA), usually with the same structure as the source.
 In some cases we want only the data that is new or has been changed, the queries will only return the changes.
 Some ETL tools can do this automatically, providing a changed data capture (CDC) mechanism.||Once the data is available in the Staging Area, it is all on one platform and one database.
 So we can easily join and union tables, filter and sort the data using specific attributes, pivot to another structure and make business calculations.
 In this step of the ETL process, we can check on data quality and cleans the data if necessary.
 After having all the data prepared, we can choose to implement slowly changing dimensions.
 In that case we want to keep track in our analysis and reports when attributes changes over time.||Finally, data is loaded into a data warehouse, usually into fact and dimension tables.
 From there the data can be combined, aggregated and loaded into datamarts or cubes as is deemed necessary.
 The business user analysis and uses the transformed data with BI instruments like data visualization software, dashboards, OLAP tools and reporting tools.|

 Data profiling and data quality control